Free Shipping on Orders over $75 to the Contiguous US

 10. Use the bottom watering method for microgreens

-Mold and fungi multiply quickly if given the opportunity so planning the proper grow space for your microgreens ahead of time is key to long-term success.
+Mold and fungi multiply quickly if given the opportunity.
+Plan the optimal grow space for your microgreens to ensure long-term success.

-If you're having a lot of issues getting your grow space regulated to the right conditions, we highly recommend checking out a pre-built grow rack set up like this one we have.
-We've done all of the calculations to ensure the right conditions are created for seedlings and microgreens, from the fans, to the lights, to the water system, and shelf spacing.
+If you're having a lot of issues getting your grow space regulated to the right conditions, we highly recommend checking out a pre-built grow rack set up like this one.
+We've done all the calculations to ensure the right conditions are created for seedlings and microgreens, from fans and lights to the water system and shelf spacing.

 Many seed varieties require a pre-soak before planting.
-It is a good idea to add H202 to the water during soaking.
+It is advisable to add H2O2 to the water during soaking.
 Adding hydrogen peroxide to microgreens seed soaks can help prevent seed-borne diseases that could result in tray loss.

 Another option is to soak your seeds in store-bought white distilled vinegar for 15 minutes, as recommended by the Kansas State University extension.

-If seeds are planted too densely, they are not able to breathe and drain.
+If seeds are planted too densely, they cannot breathe or drain.
 The roots will mat up as they grow too closely together, which prevents efficient drainage.
-As the tray grows, it often becomes too thick to effectively circulate air through.
+As the tray grows, it often becomes too thick to allow effective air circulation.
 This creates the perfect storm of mold growth.
+To prevent root matting and overly dense growth, plan the appropriate seed density before sowing.

 Seeds vary in weight and size depending on the type.
 Different types of seeds require different densities.
-You can't use one density for every type of seed!
-Knowing the appropriate planting density and then actually weighing out the seeds is the best way to start growing a uniform and healthy tray of microgreens.
+You can't use a single density for all seed types.
+Knowing the appropriate planting density and accurately weighing out the seeds are the best ways to start a uniform, healthy microgreen tray.

 We have compiled a guide, The Ultimate Microgreen Cheat Sheet, with many of the most common varieties and their recommended seeding rates in grams.

 When it comes to prevention, keeping a clean growing space and equipment is always best practice.
-We recommend frequent cleaning of grow racks, harvesting equipment, and trays using soap, hydrogen peroxide, and vinegar (not all at once).
+We recommend cleaning trays, grow racks, and harvesting equipment with a solution of soap, hydrogen peroxide, or vinegar.

-Cleaning your equipment regularly and in-between plantings not only helps prevent mold, but it also will stave off other diseases that could cause germination problems and microgreen losses.
+Cleaning your equipment regularly, both between plantings and during plantings, not only helps prevent mold but also staves off other diseases that could cause germination problems and microgreen losses.

-Trays can be scrubbed with a basic mild soap, followed by a misting of diluted food-grade hydrogen peroxide water.
-You can mix one part of food grade 35% concentration hydrogen peroxide with 11 parts of water.
+Scrub trays with a mild, basic soap, then mist with a diluted solution of food-grade hydrogen peroxide.
+Optionally, mix one part of food-grade 35% hydrogen peroxide with 11 parts of water.
 Put this in an amber bottle and spray on all trays.

 You can also use a diluted vinegar soak to help disinfect your trays.
-However, make sure you never mix vinegar and hydrogen peroxide together in one container.
+However, do not mix vinegar and hydrogen peroxide in the same container.
 They each make great disinfectants when used individually or sequentially, but are dangerous when combined.

-Let the trays air dry completely before stacking to prevent contamination with mold during storage.
+Let the trays air-dry completely before stacking to prevent mold contamination during storage.

 Watering microgreens from the bottom ensures more even coverage for the tray.
 Otherwise, water can oversaturate areas of the tray, causing mold and rot.
 This also prevents damage to the delicate microgreens that can occur when top-watered.

-To bottom-water your microgreens, you should nest your trays with holes into the same depth flood tray.
+To bottom-water your microgreens, nest your trays with holes into the same depth flood tray.
 Add 1/2" of water to the tray, wait a couple of hours, and then dump the water out.
+Do not leave standing water in the bottom tray.

-Our automated grow rack uses this flood and drain system to maintain optimum moisture levels, but it can also easily be done manually.
+Our automated grow rack uses a flood-and-drain system to maintain optimal moisture levels, but it can also be operated manually.

 Sign up to get the latest on sales, new releases and more …